Ira Sandperl: Social and political involvement

 The nationally famous catholic monk and non-violent activist, Thomas Merton, met with Sandperl and Baez in December 1966 at the Abbey of Gethsemani in Kentucky where he lived.
 Their discussions strongly influenced Merton and his changing philosophy of activism despite being a monk and he wrote about them in his journals and his book New Seeds of Contemplation.
-Merton also kept up with Mr. Sandperl through correspondence during his travels through Asia from 1966 through 1967 and considered Sandperl an authority on Gandhi's teachings of non-violence.
+Merton also kept up with Sandperl through correspondence during his travels through Asia from 1966 through 1967 and considered Sandperl an authority on Gandhi's teachings of non-violence.

 In 1968, Sandperl, Joan Baez and David Harris organized a nation-wide speaking tour to urge draft age men to refuse induction.
 Harris, mentored by Sandperl, had emerged as the national leader of student resistance to the draft, and would go to prison in 1969 for refusing induction himself.
 He had also been married to Joan Baez.
 Their child was born while Harris was serving 20 months of his three-year sentence in federal correctional institutions in Arizona and Texas.

 In 1971, at the height of resistance to Nixon's continuation of the war, Sandperl had just finished speaking against the war in Cambridge, MA when an unknown man approached him with questions about how to survive incarceration if one was arrested for war resistance.
 Sandperl, who had served 45 days for blocking the induction center in Oakland, CA, advised him that it could be managed, and it was even possible to organize among the other prisoners if one took care not to be disruptive, because the guards just didn't want any trouble.
-On June 13, 1971, the unknown man's face and the Pentagon Papers he had leaked were on the front page of the New York Times, and the resistance had landed its most solid blow yet against the war machine.
+The unknown man Daniel Ellsberg told Sandberg that he had been strongly influenced by a talk given by Randy Kehler, a young anti-war activist mentored by Sandperl who had been sentenced to prison for refusing draft induction.
+On June 13, 1971, Ellsberg's face and the Pentagon Papers he had leaked were on the front page of the New York Times, and the resistance had landed its most solid blow yet against the war machine.